ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 ## The problem of strongly correlated systems

 [Wavefunction methods](https://en.wikipedia.org/wiki/Computational_chemistry#Ab_initio_method) are one huge category of approaches to solving the Schrödinger equation that explicitly represent $$|\Psi\rangle$$.
-These are generally considered expensive but very accurate methods, as opposed to something faster but (often) less accurate like [density functional theory](https://en.wikipedia.org/wiki/Density_functional_theory).
+These are generally considered expensive but very accurate methods, as opposed to something faster but (often) less accurate which does not explicitly represent $$|\Psi\rangle$$, like [density functional theory](https://en.wikipedia.org/wiki/Density_functional_theory).
 The virtue of wavefunction methods is that they are completely unsupervised (in machine learning vocab) or fully *ab initio* (in chemistry vocab).
 Their high overall computational cost is their typical downside.

-Within wavefunction methods, 'single-reference' methods such as [coupled cluster](https://en.wikipedia.org/wiki/Coupled_cluster) use a starting point an approximate wavefunction that is similar to a mean-field approximation: they assume minimal correlation between the positions of different electrons.
+Within wavefunction methods, 'single-reference' methods such as [coupled cluster](https://en.wikipedia.org/wiki/Coupled_cluster) use as a starting point an approximate wavefunction that is similar to a mean-field approximation: they assume minimal correlation between the positions of different electrons.
 If this starting approximation is good, then single-reference methods can be very, very accurate at a reasonable cost for small molecules.
 But this approximation and the single-reference methods that use it start to break down unexpectedly and dramatically.
 The canonical example, that we use in our paper, is the bond dissociation, in which single-reference methods transition from working extremely well to extremely poorly as a chemical bond is stretched and broken.